mushiewaffle/Secrets/README.md

 <h3 align="center"
   A platform where users can anonymously read and post secrets on a public forum.</br>
   Allows users to securely register/login with email/pw or Google/Facebook to post anonymous secrets. </br>
-  Login information encrypted, hashed, salted, and saved locally with cookies using Passport.js, bcrypt, MD5 </br>
+  Login information is encrypted, hashed, salted, and saved locally with cookies using Passport.js, bcrypt, and MD5. </br>
 </h3>
 <h1></h1>
 <h3 align="center">Landing Page</h3>